LLM Context Engineering

 | TeaLeaf Binary (compressed) | ~3 KB |

 Token savings are significant but less than byte savings.
 BPE tokenizers partially compress repeated JSON field names, so byte savings overstate token savings by 5-18 percentage points depending on data repetitiveness.
-For typical structured data, expect ~36% fewer data tokens (median), with savings increasing for larger and more structured datasets.
+On real-world data (14 tasks, 7 domains), expect ~51% fewer data tokens.
+Savings range from 27% (small datasets) to 77% (tabular data with high schema repetition).

 Token Comparison (verified via OpenAI tokenizer)